How cardiac catheterization is changing the way heart disease is diagnosed and treated in children

 Tayvin's doctors in California, where he lived, tried to halt the flow of fluid, but their treatments didn't work.
 They referred Tayvin's family to CHOP, where doctors had developed a new procedure to repair leaks in children's lymphatic systems.

-The family met with Yoav Dori, MD, a pediatric cardiologist at CHOP, who directs the Jill and Mark Fishman Center for Lymphatic Imaging and Interventions, and a few days later, Dr. Dori used dynamic contrast MR lymphangiography (CDMRL), an advanced imaging test, to confirm the location of Tayvin's leaks, then performed a thoracic duct embolization to stop the flow of lymph that was leaking into his lungs.
+The family met with Yoav Dori, MD, a pediatric cardiologist at CHOP, who directs the Jill and Mark Fishman Center for Lymphatic Disorders, and a few days later, Dr. Dori used dynamic contrast MR lymphangiography (CDMRL), an advanced imaging test, to confirm the location of Tayvin's leaks, then performed a thoracic duct embolization to stop the flow of lymph that was leaking into his lungs.

 Tayvin showed a dramatic improvement soon after the procedure, and is now back home with his family enjoying his favorite activities.